 You may even find a friend with the same New Year's resolution, opening the opportunity to work with them towards your shared goal.

 Set Short-Term Goals for Yourself

 Short-term goals serve as stepping stones to your main goal.
-You can make great strides towards accomplishing your resolution by setting and accomplishing goal after goal.
+You can make great strides towards accomplishing your resolution by setting and completing goal after goal.

 Working towards one part of your resolution at a time can seem less daunting than trying to tackle the entire goal head-on.
 For example, if you have resolved to quit smoking this year, try first cutting down by a certain amount.
 Say, if you're a pack-a-day smoker, resolve to get down to half a pack within the first two months.
 Or if your goal is to lose weight, first focus on losing those first five pounds.
 The same mentality can be applied to any number of resolutions.

 Chipping away at these goals and achieving small victories can help tremendously in working towards the bigger picture.

 Track Your Progress Regularly

 Whether you keep a journal, map out a progress chart, or simply jot notes on your calendar, tracking your progress serves as a regular reminder and keeps you focused on achieving your resolutions.

 Keeping track of your goals also helps you notice patterns of successes and shortfalls from day to day, so you can see which efforts are most effective.